qscat/qscat/README.md

 Tests require the QGIS environment to be active.
 See CI workflows for automated testing.

-### Contributing

-See the main Contributing section above.

 ## License
 - **[GPL License 3.0](LICENSE):** The QSCAT plugin is licensed under GPL 3.0, per [QGIS'](https://blog.qgis.org/2016/05/29/licensing-requirements-for-qgis-plugins/) Open Source Software principles.
 This decision aligns with the requirement for plugins to comply with GPL version 2 or greater for distribution through the QGIS plugin system.